How to choose a perfect photographer for your wedding? (Part 2 - Learning)

 - Give them as many details about your wedding as possible.
 This helps them give you the most accurate and best quote.

-- Step seven: pick ones with prices that are reasonable for your budget range (which can be slightly higher as we said earlier).
+- Step 7: pick the ones with the prices that work your budget (which can be slightly higher as we said earlier).

 Now, the list might have 2 or 3 photographers left, or even none!
-If there is none left, you have two options (we advise against the third one):
+If there is none left, you have 2 options:

 - Raise your budget.
 There is a reason why all photographers you like are completely out of your budget: the style/service/quality you look for is something other photographers cannot do.

-- Repeat step three (in Part 1).
-This time, remember to utilize all resources, expand your search, and spend more time.
+- Repeat step 3 (in Part 1).
+This time, remember to utilize all resources and expand your search.

 We will let you do all steps above and come back next week with Part 3: Interview.